 Cruelty-free brand Lime Crime’s Unicorn Hair range features ultra-pigmented colors and a gentle, conditioning formula.
 It comes in two types: full coverage for long-lasting colors and tints for people who like to change it up more often.
 Lime Crime also makes color-depositing shampoos, conditioners, and spray to make your dye job last longer.

 Want to go plastic-free?
 Lush’s Henna hair dye is cruelty-free, vegan, and it comes in bar form.
 Like all Lush products, it contains fresh ingredients, including fair trade cocoa butter, clove bud essential oil (which has a stimulating effect on the scalp), and henna, which softens, conditions, and adds shine.
 The natural, semi-permanent hair colors range from red to black.

 Need to give your hair color a refresh or add a tint of color?
 Cruelty-free brand Maria Nila’s Colour Refresh range deposits non-permanent dye on your locks to extend your color.
 It also contains conditioning argan oil and it’s free from sulfates and parabens.

 Not only is Maria Nila vegan, but the brand also works with the Plan Vivo Foundation, an Edinburgh-based charity that plants trees to offset its carbon footprint.
-It also donates to charity; this year, it’s giving back to the Care for Wild Rhino Sanctuary through the Perfect World Foundation.
+It also donates to charity; this year, it’s donating money to support wildlife through the Perfect World Foundation.
+Last year, it supported the Care for Wild Rhino Sanctuary.
+This year, it’s going to beluga whales.

 8. Manic Panic